ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate at King’s Business School.
-Prior to joining King’s I worked as a policy analyst at the Directorate for Financial and Enterprise Affairs of the OECD, and as a research associate at the Economics & Political Science department of INSEAD.
+I am a PhD candidate at King’s Business School, focusing on the role of large firms in the transmission of shocks and spillovers within the Turkish production network.
+My research employs a novel firm-level input-output matrix to analyze various types of shocks—supply chain, financial, regulatory, technological, and informational—to provide valuable insights for economic policy.

-I hold a bachelor’s degree in Political Sciences with a regional focus on the Middle East and the Mediterranean, and a master’s degree in Economics and Public Policy from Sciences Po Paris.
-My master’s thesis was on the topic of empirically estimating intergenerational cultural transmission, and studied more specifically the persistence of far-right political preferences in France since the late 19th century.
+Before joining King’s, I worked as a policy analyst at the OECD and as a research associate at INSEAD.
+I hold a bachelor’s degree in Political Sciences, with a regional focus on the Middle East and the Mediterranean, and a master’s degree in Economics and Public Policy from Sciences Po Paris.

-My primary research areas of interest are public, urban, and input-output economics with a focus on trade, and I make use of microdata as well as randomized controlled trials with the aim of contributing to evidence-based policymaking.
+My primary research interests include public, urban, and input-output economics, particularly in the context of trade, and I use microdata to support evidence-based policymaking.